cunybpl/nycet_pnp/src/content/guides/systems/hot-water-loop.md

 A hot water heating (HWH) loop system uses hot water produced by a hydronic boiler and circulates it to terminal units (e.g., heating coils in air handling units, radiant equipment) in the facility and then back to the boiler using primary-only or primary-secondary pumps and a piping network.

+<h3>Primary-flow System</h3>

+A primary-flow HWH loop system consists of pumps that circulate hot water from the designated zone to the boilers.
+The components are shown in Figure 1.
+Primary pumps are usually headered to allow for the minimum flow through the boiler and there are usually multiple pumps to allow for staging and redundancy; however, a boiler-dedicated pumping design can also be found in some facilities.
+Primary-flow systems can be either constant-primary-flow or variable-primary-flow.

+A constant-primary-flow system usually has a staged heating system and constant speed HWH loop pumps.

+A variable-primary-flow system has primary HWH loop pumps with variable speed drives that regulate the flow of the system based on the heating load of the building.
+The heating system may be staged or constant.

+<h3>Primary-secondary Flow System</h3>

+A system with primary-secondary pumps will have the primary pumps circulate the hot water to a low loss header, while the secondary pumps circulate the hot water to the zones in the facility.
+The components of a primary-secondary flow system are shown in Figure 2.
+The following arrangements can be found in a primary-secondary flow system:

+A constant-primary variable-secondary flow system has constant speed pumps that drive the flow through the primary loop and variable-speed pumps of a separate secondary loop that distribute the heating load to the terminal units.
+The secondary pumps are controlled by the heat load demand in the terminal units.

+A variable-primary variable-secondary flow system has variable-speed pumps on both the primary and secondary loops.
+They are controlled by the firing rate in the boiler and the heat load demand in the terminal units.

 ## Hot Water Heating Loop Components

 The main components associated with the HWH loop system are primary pumps for primary-flow systems, primary and secondary pumps for primary-secondary flow systems, piping network and terminal units.